dustinpfister/blog_posts/_posts/threejs-export-webm-whammy.md

 ### I AM USING MY OWN ELECTRONJS APPLACTION I CALL VIDEOGROUND WITH FFMPEG

 I have a lot of collections of content on other javaScript libraries and various tech related subjects including [electronjs](/2022/02/07/electronjs-hello-world/).
 One of the posts that I have wrote on electronjs thus far is on a [prototype for an application that I can use to create a collection of frames](/2022/03/10/electronjs-example-videoground/) in the form of png files in a folder.
 From there I can use a [Linux command like that of ffmpeg](/2022/03/04/linux-ffmpeg/) to convert this collection of png files to a final video file, on top of that ffmpeg is great for video ending from the command line in general as I also use to to add audio tracks to me videos as well.

+Sense I started that prototype for my electronjs project example post I started a [stand alone repository for my video ground application](https://github.com/dustinpfister/videoground).
+As such this is a project that I continue to work on every so often for a little while.
+It is also a program that I use just about every day to create videos like this one from my [beta world collection](https://github.com/dustinpfister/videoground-beta-world).

+<iframe class="youtube_video"  src="https://www.youtube.com/embed/GDXM1o9hMK4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ### Version numbers matter